Hi, I’m Mabel.

-I like writing on the topics of Asian-Australian identities and multiculturalism.
-That is what this blog is about.
-Here you will find my thoughts about diversity, diasporas and what it means to be an Asian person living in Australia.
+On this blog you’ll find my thoughts about multiculturalism, diasporas and what it means to be an Asian person living in Australia.

-I am a person of Chinese ethnicity who resides in Melbourne.
-Often, I find myself transitioning between adopting a persona favouring Chinese values that I have been brought up with and a persona that takes on the Australian/Western mindset.
+I’m a person of Chinese ethnicity residing in Melbourne.
+I always find myself transitioning between adopting a persona favouring Chinese values that I’ve been brought up with and a persona that takes on the Australian/Western mindset.

-Having lived abroad in multicultural cities such as Singapore and Malaysia, I have come to appreciate different cultures and races around us.
-Meeting and interacting with people of various backgrounds is always an eye-opening experience – I often learn to see issues from fresh cultural perspectives.
+Having lived abroad in multicultural cities such as Singapore and Malaysia, I’ve come to appreciate differences around us.
+Meeting and interacting with people of various races is always an eye-opening experience – I learn to see issues from new perspectives.

-This is why I am a big supporter of diversity.
-I feel that different cultures make our communities extremely rich and vibrant.
-A wide range of ethnic food, fashion and cinema as well as different languages usually makes everyday life all the more interesting.
-There is just so much to see, try and explore!
+Different cultures make our world so rich and vibrant.
+A wide range of ethnic food, fashion and cinema as well as languages usually makes life all the more interesting.
+There’s just so much to see, try and explore in this colourful world.

-My interests include: Asian diasporas, multiculturalism, diversity, ethnic community radio, hybrid cuisine, languages and the social sciences.
+My interests include: Asian cultures, multiculturalism, diaporas, ethnic community radio, hybrid cuisine, languages and the social sciences.

 I am/have been involved in: